 This course fundamentally affirms the interconnectedness of history, dramatic literature, and theory as well as their inseparability from theatrical practice.
 This is not a history class for actors and designers, but rather a space for theater makers (including the professor) to learn how use scholarship and pedagogy to inform their own artistic practice.
 Though we will move roughly chronologically, we will also think historiographically: how can we make connections between plays, cultural contexts, and critical or theoretical discourses without unilaterally declaring what works and theatrical practices are worthy of our study and consideration?
 Because each of us has encountered theatre history in some form before and has some understanding of what constitutes a standard Western "canon," we'll use the opportunity of this class to go deeper.
-Students will select areas of expertise that might support their practical work, facilitating class periods for their peers, exploring historiography in their own writing, and completing a final oral examination related to a formal talk they might have to give in their own careers (a design contextualization, a preshow lecture, a job talk, and so on).
+Students will select areas of expertise that might support their practical work, facilitating class periods for their peers, exploring historiography in their own writing, and completing a final oral examination.